Welcome to International Graduate Program in Science for Innovative Leaders (PSIL) Web Page 2021

 Figure 1: Concept of PSIL

-The students will be enrolled in one of the Graduate Majors listed below and educated under the Integrated Doctoral Education Program; students will be required to continuously study for up to five years (when they enroll in this program after graduation of a bachelor course) or three years (when they enroll in this program after graduation of a master course) in order to obtain both degrees.
+The students will be enrolled in one of the Graduate Majors listed below and educated under the Integrated Doctoral Education Program; students will be required to continuously study for up to five years in order to obtain both degrees.
 Outlines of each Graduate Major are given below.

 Graduate Major(s) Available to PSIL Students